KhrystynaDubovyk/tmp/NNNN-ATF-Test-scripts-improvements.md

 ## Introduction

 ## Motivation
 Quality of SDL needs to be improved.
 In order to make this happen number of automated scripts needs to be increased significantly.
-Ideally to have complete test sets for the whole SDL functionality.
+Ideally to have complete test set for the whole SDL functionality.

 ## Proposed solution
-Existing 'user_modules' has to be refactored and all functions have to be split into two groups Utils and Common sequences.
+Split all functions in existing 'user_modules' into two groups Utils and Common sequences.

-All existing test scripts have to be updated in order to follow template and new structure of 'user_modules'.
+Update all existing test scripts according to template and new structure of 'user_modules'.
-New scripts has to follow template.
+Create new scripts according to template.

-All scripts have to be kept in up-to-date state and maintained continuously.
+Maintain continuously all scripts in up-to-date state.

-All scripts have to be run as frequently as possible.
-Using of CI will help to automate this process.
+Run all scripts as frequently as possible.
+Usage of CI will help to automate this process.

 ## Detailed design

 ### Script template
 Already implemented for Remote Control functionalty.

-### Refactoring of 'user_modules'
+### Changes of 'user_modules'
-Existing functions have to be split into two groups:
+Split existing functions into two groups:
 1. Utils
 These are general helpers, ex.:
 - file and database accessors